Documentation

 Telemetry - logging information while driving

-Chair controllers; outputting data to drive simple chairs
+Chair controllers; outputting data to drive external devices

 TECHNICAL DOCUMENTS